 In 2010, Collins Street Optometrists joined an elite handful of practices in Australia that offer Corneal Refractive Therapy (CRT), more commonly known as Orthokeratology.
 Five years on, Collins Street Optometrists is now one of the largest orthokeratology practices in Melbourne.

 Orthokeratology is a non-surgical process that reshapes the cornea by wearing rigid contact lenses while you sleep.
 When you awaken you can see clearly without glasses or the hassle of wearing contact lenses during the day.
 Unlike Laser Surgery, the therapy is non-invasive and reversible when treatment is ceased.

 Orthokeratology enables active people to go about their daily work, recreation, and sports without any interference from glasses or contact lenses, and without the significant costs of invasive surgical correction.

 An option for managing myopia

-Another remarkable aspect of orthokeratology is the evidence emerging that it slows and possibly even halts completely the progression of short-sightedness in young eyes.
+Another remarkable aspect of orthokeratology is the evidence emerging that it slows by about 50% the progression of short-sightedness in young eyes.
 Orthokeratology has been shown to be a viable option for correcting vision as well as slowing the development of myopia in the future.
 This claim has been reinforced by results in many clinical studies, follow-up studies and retrospective reviews of cases.
 Click here for more information on myopia control.

 Fitting procedure and professional fees for orthokeratology